IICC - Volunteers

 IICC-AR

-Volunteering in the Beaverton School District is a privilege, not a right.
-Volunteers are there to complete a specific task or assignment.
-Volunteers are expected to adhere to the rules and guidelines set forth by the district.
-The district reserves the right to place and remove volunteers from service.
+Volunteering is a privilege not a right.
+Volunteers must adhere to the rules and guidelines set forth by the district.
+Volunteers are expected to complete specific tasks or assignments.
+The district reserves the right to place volunteers and remove volunteers from service.

 District Online Volunteer Management System